mdons/advanced-react-router-practice/README.md

 * Slight quirk - refreshing doesn't work from any path other than the default one so you will have to go back to the default path to refresh

 ### App.js
-* Import BrowserRouter,Switch and Route from react-router-dom
+* Import BrowserRouter, Switch and Route from react-router-dom
-* Import components needed
+* Import components needed (they are on the right side of the next section, Routes)
 * Create the appropriate routes `{/* PUT YOUR ROUTES HERE */}`
-* Make sure the default route goes at the bottom
+* Make sure the default route goes at the bottom or use `exact`
 * Make sure BrowserRouter wraps everything
-* Make sure you use the component prop, not render.

 ### Routes
 * /              -> Dashboard